 To help you enjoy a glass or two of these exclusive Japanese spirits on your trip to Japan, we’ve written this primer on Japanese whisky.

-Special thanks are due to the diligent writers behind Nonjatta, a treasure trove of English-language information on Japanese whisky.
-Extra special thanks go out to Stefan Van Eycken for taking time away from writing his book to speak with us about Japanese whisky.
+Special thanks are due to Stefan Van Eycken for taking time away from writing his book, Whisky Rising, to speak with us about Japanese whisky.

 Japanese Whisky vs. Scotch

 Before we dug into the best places to enjoy Japanese whisky, we needed to know: what sets it apart from Scotch?